DuoServe-MoE: Dual-Phase Expert Prefetch and Caching for LLM Inference QoS Assurance: Evaluation

-We selected two different datasets to evaluate DuoServe-MoE.
-One is the question-answering dataset, SQuAD\cite{rajpurkar2018know}, and the other is a question-answering dataset focused on math problems, Orca-Math\cite{mitra2024orca}.
-By using different tasks, we aim to assess the scalability of the predictor and understand the expert selection preferences of MoE for different types of tasks.
+\textbf{Models.} We evaluated DuoServe-MoE using two different sizes of Mixtral, Qwen3-30B-A3B, and DeepSeekMoE-16B, all of which are decoder-only LLMs.
+In our single-GPU setting, both CPU memory and GPU memory are constrained.
+Therefore, we use 4-bit AWQ\cite{lin2024awq} for Mixtral, deploy an FP8-quantized version for Qwen3-30B-A3B, and run inference with vLLM quantization operators.
+For DeepSeekMoE-16B, because the total weight size is 16B, we deploy the full model weights.
+We downloaded all pre-trained weights from Hugging Face.
+Table \ref{table1} summarizes the model configurations.
+Both Mixtral variants use 8 total experts per MoE layer with top-2 routing (2 activated experts per token), Qwen3-30B-A3B uses 128 total experts with 8 activated experts per token, and DeepSeekMoE-16B uses 66 total experts with 8 activated experts per token.

+\textbf{Workload.} In our main experiments, we evaluate DuoServe-MoE under single-request scenarios, which reflect the target deployment environment of resource-constrained edge or single-GPU servers for latency-sensitive MoE serving.
+We further include a batching-throughput study as an extension experiment to examine how the proposed design behaves when multiple requests are processed together.

+Since batching introduces different expert activation patterns during decoding, single-request evaluation remains our primary setting, while batching is included as an extension study to further examine the robustness and scalability of DuoServe-MoE under more practical serving workloads.
+We selected two datasets to evaluate DuoServe-MoE: the question-answering dataset SQuAD~\cite{rajpurkar2018know}, and Orca-Math~\cite{mitra2024orca}, a dataset focusing on mathematical reasoning tasks.

-\textbf{Metrics.} For performance evaluation, we used common LLM serving metrics, including average end-to-end latency, time to first token (TTFT), and the number of output tokens per second (throughput).
-Additionally, we analyzed peak memory usage and the hit rate of the prediction model.
+\textbf{Metrics.} For performance evaluation, we use standard LLM serving metrics, including \textbf{average end-to-end latency}, \textbf{time to first token (TTFT)}, and \textbf{total tokens per second under different batch sizes}.
+To further reflect request-level QoS, we additionally report \textbf{tail latency} in representative settings.
+We also analyze \textbf{peak GPU memory usage} and the \textbf{prediction model hit rate}.

-\textbf{Baselines.} To analyze DuoServe-MoE's(\textbf{DuoServe}) performance, we compared it against two state-of-the-art MoE-based LLM inference serving systems.
-Both systems use a strategy of offloading non-activated weights to CPU memory to reduce GPU memory usage.
-The first system is Huggingface's Accelerate framework (\textbf{Acc})\cite{huggingface2022accelerate}, which loads activated experts onto the GPU after selection is made by the gate function.
-The second system is MoESys (\textbf{MoESys})\cite{yu2024moesys}, which prefetches all experts for each layer into GPU memory to reduce the communication waiting overhead.
+\textbf{Baselines.} To analyze DuoServe-MoE's (\textbf{DuoServe}) performance, we compared it against three method-oriented baselines.
+All baselines offload non-activated weights to CPU memory to reduce GPU memory usage.
+The first baseline is \textbf{On-Demand Fetch} (\textbf{ODF}), which loads activated experts onto GPU only after gate selection (implemented with Hugging Face Accelerate\cite{huggingface2022accelerate}).
+The second baseline is \textbf{Layer-wise Full Prefetch} (\textbf{LFP}), which prefetches all experts of each layer into GPU memory before expert computation (following MoESys\cite{yu2024moesys}).
+The third baseline is \textbf{MoE-Infinity} (\textbf{MIF}), which exploits request-level expert activation tracing to guide activation-aware expert prefetching and caching for efficient MoE offloading\cite{xue2024moe}.